brandur/sorg/content/articles/postgres-atomicity.md

 data, but that change is immediately clobbered by another client trying to do the same.

 {{Figure "Data loss from contention between two clients."
-(NewImgSrcAndAlt "/assets/images/postgres-atomicity/csv-database.svg" "Data loss from contention between two clients.")}}
+(ImgSrcAndAlt "/assets/images/postgres-atomicity/csv-database.svg" "Data loss from contention between two clients.")}}

 This is a problem of concurrent access and it's addressed by introducing _concurrency control_.
 There are plenty of